andrena/reality-tdd/_posts/2012-07-11-skills-and-habits.md

-This is an ambitious goal: it goes further than just getting the basic idea across; and it is likely to require a re-thinking of the ways in which TDD has been trained so far.
+This is an ambitious goal: it goes further than just getting the basic idea across; and it is likely to require a re-thinking of the ways in which TDD has been taught so far.

 #### The target audience

-In order to make TDD into an integral part of your daily coding practice, you need to
+In order to make TDD into an integral part of your daily coding practice, you first need to

 * know what TDD is (understand the basic idea and the TDD cycle)
 * know why you want to do it (understand the benefits of test-first programming)

-TDD has been around for so long now that we simply assume these two conditions: our target audience are those developers who have command of the basic ideas (the TDD cycle, and how to use tools such as xUnit) and who are convinced enough of the benefits of test-driven development that they want to seriously integrate it in their coding practice.
+TDD has been around for so long now that we simply assume these two conditions: our target audience are those developers who have command of the basic ideas (the TDD cycle, and how to use tools such as xUnit), and who are convinced enough of the benefits of test-driven development that they want to seriously integrate it in their coding practice.

-The first applies probably to a large majority of programmers in the mainstream object-oriented languages nowadays, and even if you happen to have no idea about the basics of TDD yet, there are plenty of books and web tutorials around where you can pick them up.
-The second may limit the audience a little more; not everybody may be as convinced of the positive value of test-driven development as we are.
-If you're not, you may still be interested to hear about our approach to establishing a development _practice_, because that approach may be applicable to other practices as well, possibly practices which you take to be more worthwhile.
+The first is probably true of a large majority of programmers in the mainstream object-oriented languages nowadays; and even if you happen to have no idea about the basics of TDD yet, there are plenty of books and web tutorials around where you can pick them up.
+The second may limit the audience a little more: not everybody may be as convinced of the positive value of test-driven development as we are.
+If you're not, you may still be interested to hear about our approach to establishing a development _practice_, because that approach may be applicable to practices other than TDD as well, possibly practices which you take to be more worthwhile.
 (In fact, we are currently working on extending this approach to another object-oriented development style, namely, code contracts.)

 So this is our intended audience: if you're a software developer with a basic knowledge of TDD and some belief that it's a good thing to do it more often,